kathysledge/smig/docs/guides/cli-commands.md

 1. Loads your schema file
 2. Connects to the database
 3. Compares schema to current database state
-4. Generates SQL for differences
+4. Generates SurrealQL (SQL) for differences
-5. Applies the SQL
+5. Applies the SurrealQL
 6. Records the migration in `_migrations` table

 ### diff